geekyabhi6387/GeekyDuck/README.md

 # GeekyDuck
-First Discord Bot using JS
+A simple Discord Bot using discord.js library